 Does a film engage you?
-Do you use it as a platform for deeper exploration about yourself and the world around you?
-Do you and your partner discuss the nuances of each film and the takeaways afterwards?
+Do you use it as a platform for deeper exploration of yourself and the world around you?
+Do you and your partner discuss the nuances of each film and the takeaways afterward?
 Is that discussion your favorite part of the movie date?

 If you’re using film, books, or any entertainment as an opportunity to engage more deeply with reality and discover more about yourself, then you’re using it as a powerful tool.

 When we use movies as a substitute for reality, a way to zone out, escape and disengage, that’s when we’re abusing them.
 That’s when it becomes a soft addiction.
 Soft addictions are time-fillers and worse, time-wasters.

 Soft addictions are activities that tune us out rather than tune us in: scrolling endlessly through social media, watching news stories ad nauseam, flipping mindlessly through magazines, and yes, “binge-watching” our favorite shows and movies (hence, Netflix and chill).

 There’s nothing wrong with entertainment, but there IS something wrong when we use entertainment and “screen time” as substitutes for real interaction.
 It can be hard to determine if an activity is a soft addiction or just something you enjoy.
 There’s no hard and fast rule either.
 It’s not “bad” to watch TV or shop or read or play video games.
 Each of these activities has its time and place.